kerimoyle/libcellml-tutorials/tutorials/combine2020/createGateModel.rst

     - fixVariableInterfaces

+    :api:`Variable class<Variable>`

+    - setInterfaceType

 .. container:: dothis

-    **3.f** Set the variable interface type according to the recommendation from the validator.
+    **6.f** Set the variable interface type according to the recommendation from the validator.
-    This can either be done individually using the :code:`setInterfaceType` function, or en masse for all the model's interfaces using the Model::fixVariableInterfaces() function.
+    This can either be done individually using the :code:`setInterfaceType` function on each variable, or en masse for all the model's variable interfaces using its :code:`fixVariableInterfaces` function.
     Validate and analyse again, expecting no errors.

 .. container:: toggle